Kings hold off Pacers 127-122 with replay help

 TIP-INS

-Pacers: McDermott had 13 points in the second quarter on 5-of-6 shooting … Myles Turner followed an offensive rebound with a tomahawk dunk in the first half. … Pacers coach Nate Bjorkgren won a challenge in the fourth quarter after Turner was initially called for his fourth foul.
+Pacers: McDermott had 13 points in the second quarter on 5-of-6 shooting. … Myles Turner followed an offensive rebound with a tomahawk dunk in the first half. … Bjorkgren won a challenge in the fourth quarter after Turner was initially called for his fourth foul.
 The call was overturned and the foul rescinded.

-Kings: Holmes had 16 points, 10 rebounds and six blocks. … Sacramento has scored 60 or more points in the first half of five of its 11 games.
+Kings: Holmes had 16 points, 10 rebounds and a career-high six blocks.
+“He’s our motor,” said first-round draft pick Tyrese Haliburton, who scored 12 points.
+“When he’s energetic and makes plays like that … it just goes down the line.” … Sacramento has scored 60 or more points in the first half of five of its 11 games.

 UP NEXT